G2P-Connect/specs/docs/Home.md

 5. For service end points that are exposed to end user interfacing UX channels where call back processing becomes challenging or technical not-feasibile, receiver systems are required to implement GET status api's.
 Sender systems may poll to GET transaction status/detailed information and limit count of individual business requests (i.e reference_id's).

 ## File based processing
 1. For file based exchange it is recommended to use the JSON payloads.
-JSON format is hierarchal, self describing to help in integrations.
+JSON format is hierarchal, self describing for easy integrations.
-2. If a country has use cases to use other formats (e.g. CSV) then it is recommended to use the same JSON definitions by flattening each root entity as a file row.
-In this scenario, signature element shall be part of the first row, header elements in second row followed by one or more message array list in each row.
+2. If a country has use case to use other formats (e.g. CSV) then it is recommended to use the same JSON definitions by flattening each entity as a file row.
+In this scenario, signature element shall be part of the first row, header elements in second row followed by one or more message array listed in each row. nested objects are to be flatted in the same row.
+3. Above logic shall work for encrypted request element as well.
-3. File exchange may happen using HTTPS, sFTP or any other file exchange mechanisms.
+4. File exchange may happen using HTTPS, sFTP or any other file exchange mechanisms.

 ## Event based processing
 1. G2P Connect JSON based request/response entities shall work as events over messaging infrastructure.